-The process of winding up can have serious implications and if this is a concern for you, then don’t delay seeking advice from a licensed insolvency practitioner – the earlier you act, the more options you will have.
+The earlier you act, the more options you will have.
 Going through a compulsory liquidation is highly damaging, both in terms of your reputation but also in terms of having to go through investigations and at worst facing prosecution or personal liability for debts.

 Why Would a Creditor Choose to Wind up a Company?

-However, it should be remembered that winding up via the courts is not meant to be a debt recovery process.
-Creditors may still receive little or nothing if there are insufficient assets and the director is unable to pay even if found personally liable.
-Instead, the purpose is to prevent a business from trading and stop further losses.
+Winding up is not meant to be a short cut debt recovery process.
+Creditors may still receive little or nothing if there are insufficient assets and/or a director is unable to pay even if found personally liable.

-What is the Process to Wind up a Company?
+What is the Process to Compulsorily Wind up a Company?

 The creditor will issue a petition in court, which has a hearing date on it – a petition is simply another term for an application.
 This has to be served at the registered office of your company by a process server.